 The Michigan School Index System report shows federally-required school accountability measures under the Every Student Succeeds Act of 2015.

-Up to six components make up a school’s overall index value:
+Up to seven components make up a school’s overall index value:

 - Student participation on state assessments